eclipse-iofog/iofog.org/content/docs/1.3.0/remote-deployment/setup-your-connectors.md

 Make sure to edit the `user`, `host`, and `keyfile` fields to correspond with the remote host you are deploying to.

-Once you have edited the fields to your liking, go ahead an run:
+Once you have edited the fields to your liking, go ahead and run:

 ```bash
 iofogctl deploy -f /tmp/connector.yaml